-The StudentShapers programme is open to all Imperial College students across all Departments.
-Postgraduate research students should access the dedicated For Graduate research students pages.
-If you are an undergraduate or postgraduate taught student and interested in fostering a partnership with a specific member of staff we would encourage you to be proactive and approach them with your ideas.
+The StudentShapers programme is open to all Imperial students across all Departments.
+Postgraduate research students should access additional information on the Graduate research students pages.
+If you are a student and interested in fostering a partnership with a specific member of staff we would encourage you to be proactive and approach them with your ideas.
 If you are struggling to find an appropriate member of staff for your idea, please contact us as the StudentShapers team will be able to advise you, and help you develop your ideas further.

 Staff members across all areas of the college are invited to submit a proposal for funding and support that aligns with the StudentShapers programme.
-StudentShapers is distinct from other initiatives within Imperial in that it is a co-creative process for both staff and students.
-Project proposals can be developed in partnership with students but the final project proposal should be made by the staff lead.
+StudentShapers proposals should clearly recognise that they are a co-creative process for both staff and students.
+Project proposals can be developed in partnership with students but the final project proposal should be made by the staff partner.

 The links below provide more information on the types of project that StudentShapers supports, with featured projects to provide more detail on the nature of the partnership.